organisciak/dissertation/document/1_intro.md

 ### Approach

-This hypothesis will be applied in two different sites of crowdsourcing: in the design of contribution tasks in order to minimize bias, and in the normalization of contributions after they have already been collected.
+This hypothesis will be applied in two different sites of crowdsourcing:

+ * in the design of contribution tasks in order to minimize bias, and

+ * in the normalization of contributions after they have already been collected.

-Doing so will both adopt work that I have performed during my doctoral studies and perform new research.
+Doing so will both adopt work that I have performed during my doctoral studies and contribute new research.

+### Take Away

+A reader of the proposed dissertation will understand:

+ * the issues related to using crowdsourcing contributions for information retrieval indexing,

+ * the effect of designing 'quicker' or 'slower' collection tasks on a paid crowdsourcing platform, with a sense of how this information generalizes to different tasks or collection spaces,

+ * corrective measures for human bias in already-collected descriptive metadata, particularly compus-based methods for online review normalization and error-reducing voting techniques for crowdsourced relevance judgments, and

+ * the tractability of making an assumption of honest-but-biased contributors

 ## Crowdsourcing